 I get it.
 So many women are in this spot.
 In this place in life.
 In this mindset.

-“I love <sewing, cooking, crafting, teaching, you name it> and I’me really good at it.
-I wonder if I can create a business out of my hobby doing this?”
+“I love <sewing, cooking, crafting, teaching, you name it> and I’m really good at it.
+I wonder if I can create a business out this hobby?”

 The answer is yes.
 Yes, you can!

 Over at Guidant Financial, they say “finding happiness and profitability” are the reasons many of us give for starting a small business as a baby boomer.
 When you put it that way, it sure seems like a great idea to me!

 entrepreneurs over the age of 50 are creating a significant impact on the landscape of small business: baby boomers born between 1946 – 1964 accounted for 54 percent of current small business owners and 43 percent of aspiring entrepreneurs.

 I offer a check list of what you need to do to get started on a new business, just email me for it.
 It offers immediate guidance on moving forward step by step.

 To get you started, here are the Top 5 NECESSARY Tasks you need to consider, as you take your big idea, based on your talent in a hobby you love, along the path to business success.
 Why do I say ‘necessary’?
 Because, as human beings, we rarely do anything that isn’t necessary.
 At least, in business.
 If you make it necessary, it gets done! #Truth